Experts in Japan warn of unseasonable spread of cold-like virus

-A cold virus called the respiratory syncytial virus (RSV) that causes inflammation of the lungs or the lungs’ airways in infants, which remained dormant last year, could soon see an unusual uptick in Japan.
+A cold virus called the respiratory syncytial virus (RSV) that causes inflammation of the respiratory tract in infants, which remained dormant last year, could soon see an unusual uptick in Japan.

 RSV mainly spreads via respiratory droplets when a person coughs or sneezes, as well as through direct contact with a contaminated surface — somewhat similar transmission routes to the coronavirus.
 Unlike that virus, however, there are no vaccines available against RSV.